MicrosoftDocs/ai-builder/ai-builder-docs/sharepoint-overview.md

 # AI Builder in SharePoint (Syntex)

 ## Overview
 With the Syntex offering, you are able to create AI Builder models from within SharePoint.
-[Learn how to setp-up Syntex](/microsoft-365/contentunderstanding/create-a-form-processing-model).
+[Learn more about Syntex](/microsoft-365/contentunderstanding/syntex-overview).

 From the **Classify and Extract** menu in your SharePoint library, you can apply an existing AI model to a library or create a new one.
 Two model types are powered by AI Builder:
-- **Extract by layout** which creates AI Builder document processing models for structured documents (Invoices, purchase orders, delivery orders, tax documents, etc.)
+- **Freeform document processing** which creates AI Builder document processing models for unstructured or free form documents (contracts, statement of work, letters, etc.)
-- **Extract by text pattern and layout** which creates AI Builder document processing models for unstructured or free form documents (contracts, statement of work, letters, etc.)
+- **Structured document processing** which creates AI Builder document processing models for structured documents (Invoices, purchase orders, delivery orders, tax documents, etc.)

 Once an AI Builder model is applied to a library, every document added to the library will be processed by the applied model and results displayed as new library columns.

-For information about requirements and step-by-step instructions to use this feature, see [Create a document processing model in Microsoft SharePoint Syntex](/microsoft-365/contentunderstanding/create-a-form-processing-model) in the SharePoint documentation.
+For information about requirements and step-by-step instructions to use this feature, see [Work with models](/microsoft-365/contentunderstanding/model-types-overview) in the SharePoint documentation.

 ## Training data storage
-If you are using **Extract by layout** or **Extract by text pattern and layout** models, training data is stored in [Microsoft Dataverse](/power-apps/maker/data-platform/data-platform-intro).
+If you are using AI Builder models, training data is stored in [Microsoft Dataverse](/power-apps/maker/data-platform/data-platform-intro).

 Only training data is stored in Microsoft Dataverse, it is solely used to train the AI Builder model and is never used for any other purpose.
 Training data is never shared externally.